Masakazu-Emoto/XPA-in-Continuous-Time/XPA/README.md

 These are programs for solving Krusell-Smith model in continuous time by the XPA algorithm as described in

-* Masakazu Emoto and Takeki Sunakawa (2021) "Applying the Explicit Aggregation Algorithm to Heterogeneous Agent Models in Continuous Time," which is avaialble at https://tkksnk.github.io/wps/
+* Masakazu Emoto and Takeki Sunakawa (2021) "Applying the Explicit Aggregation Algorithm to Heterogeneous Agent Models in Continuous Time," avaialble at https://tkksnk.github.io/wps/

 * Reference :
   * Fernandez-Villaverde, J., S. Hurtado and G. Nuno (2019) "Solving the Krusell-Smith (1998) model" "Financial Frictions and the Wealth Distribution"